benoh5186/4537-backend-api/README.md

 # Headers
 - `Content-Type: application/json`
 - Allow all origins(for now)
-- authentication required through JWT
+- authentication required with JWT